lhcb/starterkit-lessons/first-analysis-steps/prerequisites.md

 Please bring an ethernet/network cable (even if you have WiFi) and your power supply, as well as a plug adaptor to Swiss and European plugs.

-> ## Windows {.callout}
->
+{% callout "Windows" %}
-> In the following we assume you use Mac OS X or Linux.
-If you are running
-> Windows, step 2 is replaced by a list of instructions given at the bottom
-> of this page.
+In the following we assume you use Mac OS X or Linux.
+If you are running Windows, step 2 is replaced by a list of instructions given at the bottom of this page.
+{% endcallout %}

 Try the following steps with the computer you will use at the workshop: